-Yet, the Light of Life, Jesus, is presently shining in this dark place.
-Volunteers serving in His name bring life and hope to the broken refugees.
+Yet, the light of life, Jesus, is shining in this dark place.
+Volunteers serving in his name bring life and hope to the broken refugees.

-I witnessed the power of His Light overcoming the darkness in Moria this Advent season.
-Let me give you an example.
+I witnessed the power of his light overcoming the darkness in Moria this Advent season.

 A 3-year-old boy arrived from Syria with his father.
 He had a seizure on the boat, and his terrified father brought the boy to our medical cabin.
 He had been unconscious most of the day following the seizure.
 I could see the fear and worry in his father’s eyes as I spoke to him and heard the story.
 Then I asked him the boy’s name, sat on the bed next to him, rubbed his chest gently and called him by name.
 He dramatically sat up, smiled and reached out to his father!